awslabs/data-on-eks/website/docs/amazon-emr-on-eks/emr-eks-yunikorn.md

 ---
-sidebar_position: 5
+sidebar_position: 2
-sidebar_label: Apache YuniKorn with EMR on EKS
+sidebar_label: Apache YuniKorn with EMR
 ---

 # Apache YuniKorn with EMR on EKS